 Comment

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 After the Supreme Court decided Kingsley v.
 Hendrickson, 576 U.S. 389 (2015), the Ninth Circuit decided Castro v.
 County of Los Angeles, 833 F.3d 1060 (9th Cir.
 2016) (en banc).
 In Castro, the Ninth Circuit held that Castro, a pretrial detainee who was injured by an inmate while detained in a sobering cell, “had a due process right to be free from violence from other inmates.”
 Id. at 1067.
 The Ninth Circuit focused its discussion on the Fourteenth Amendment, but “neither Castro nor the majority claim[ed] that any other constitutional right [was] at issue.”
 Id. at 1067-70, 1084 (Ikuta, J., dissenting).
 Analogizing to the Supreme Court’s excessive force analysis in Kingsley, the Ninth Circuit in Castro approved the following elements for a pretrial detainee’s failure-to-protect claim under the Fourteenth Amendment: